Sponsorship Licence Revocation

 - If the Home Office discovered that a business employed a migrant worker for a job that does not actually meet the required skill level for the role

 - Failing to provide the Home Office with requested documents within the deadline stipulated by the Home Office

-- The business supplied incorrect information on the CoS including salary, a CoS is used to fill a vacancy for a role not mentioned on the CoS
+- The business supplied incorrect information on the CoS, including salary, a CoS is used to fill a vacancy for a role not mentioned on the CoS

-- The business fails to comply with its’ Sponsor duties
+- The business fails to comply with its sponsor duties

 - The business continuously fails to comply with requirements